rbkumar88/workflow-feature-generator/README.md

 ```
 TO-DO (in the order of importance)
 -------
-* Currently works only with hard-coded endpoint URI in [CitrusEndpointConfig.java][5]
+* Currently works with dynamic creation of HttpClient, but need to read the endpoint url and bean name/id from properties/cucumber file- TBD
 * Separate out generating feature file creation and actual test run
 * Email notification on test failure